 Key Management Personnel

-*The amounts included in the tables are computed on an accruals basis in respect of fixed remuneration and the short-term incentive plan (“MBO”).
+* Values entered in the tables shown have been calculated pro-rata temporis, where necessary.
 The variable pay shown in the tables is based on an estimate of the amount payable at the time of preparing this document, whilst awaiting approval of the Company’s financial statements by the Shareholders’ Meeting.

 - Remuneration Highlights 2025